 - New jobs created 511, with multipliers 675

 In addition to visiting the GWB, a family staying in upper Manhattan could hike the Palisades, tour the Cloisters of Inwood and lunch in Harlem.
 Proximity to mass transit and bike share provide further access to Bronx Zoo, Botanical Gardens and Yankee Stadium and the rest of the region.

 Port Authority’s Plan: (1) 7′ path for cyclists and (1) 7′ path for peds and runners.
 11′ high safety barrier path obscures pedestrians’ view.
 Image Amman & Whitney.

 Brooklyn Bridge Park, was named one of the “2011’s Coolest New Tourist Attractions” by Travel and Leisure Magazine.
 BBP has received $316M in funding from NYC, including $85M from the Port Authority.
 The Brooklyn Bridge itself attracts 2.6 million commuters and recreational visitors annually.

-– In its publication, Measuring the Economic Value of a City Park System, The Trust for Public Land, determined that San Diego‘s 1.3M residents (roughly the population of Bergen and Washington Heights) derived $261M annually in enhanced property value from its parks system plus net income of $40 million from 1.3 million tourists.
+In its publication Measuring the Economic Value of a City Park System, the Trust for Public Land, determined San Diego‘s 1.3M residents derived $261M annually in enhanced property value from its parks system plus net income of $40 million from 1.3 million tourists.